Desarrollodroide/Panels/README.md

  TwoPanels is a full customizable library where you can hide and show the fragments in vertical and horizontal and customize the behaviour on orientation changes.
 The library have a slider separating the fragments, you can drag this slider and the fragments resize the views inside.

+You need to declare in your activity manifest: android:configChanges="keyboardHidden|orientation|screenSize"

 Usage TwoPanelsBaseActivity
 =====